 Behind on rent or utility payments?
 Can’t afford to renew registration on the car you drive to work?
+Impacted by COVID-19?
 We may be able to help.
 CCHF offers emergency assistance to individuals with bleeding disorders (or their custodial parents or guardians) who live in its service area—up to $500 yearly and $3,000 lifetime.
 And this year we received additional funds through National Hemophilia Foundation and he Hemophilia Alliance.
 If you have already exhausted government and other nonprofit resources, click on the button, fill out the form and email it along with requested documentation to firstname.lastname@example.org.
 Subject to approval and available funds, we will make payments on behalf of eligible individuals directly to landlords, utility companies or agencies like DMV (not to individuals).
 If you are in need, don’t wait until the last minute to apply.
 Approval and submission of payment can take several days.

 Click the MedicAlert Application to print and fill out the application to receive a Medic Alert bracelet.
 Once you have completed you may email this information to our email address at firstname.lastname@example.org.
 This is a one-time service available only to members of the bleeding disorders community in our 27-county service area.

 Help us help you stay informed about CCHF activities and services.
 Click the Contact Form button to the left to print & mail your address, phone numbers and email updates and changes to make sure you will get the latest information regarding upcoming events and opportunities from the Central California Hemophilia Foundation.
 You may also email this information to our email address at email@example.com.

 Click the button on the left to let us know how you want to give of your time and talent to the bleeding disorders community.
 We have many opportunities with different time commitments.
 Even an hour or two a month can make a huge difference.
 Many hands make for a lighter load.
 Please complete the application and email it to firstname.lastname@example.org.